-Extends period for counties to carry out emergency relief (ER) projects: As amended, Sec.
-1203 would extend the current two-year period that counties have to advance projects to the construction stage using Federal Highway Administration (FHWA) ER funds to six years.
+Extends period for counties to carry out emergency relief (ER) projects: Sec.
+1203 would extend the current two-year period that counties have to execute projects using Federal Highway Administration (FHWA) ER funds to six years.

 Counties support extending the time period from two to six years in order to allow entities using FHWA ER funds adequate time to advance projects to the construction obligation stage.